perosa/COVID-19-FAQ-Chatbot/data/responses.md

 ## faq/medications
 * faq/medications
-  - There is (yet) no medication against the novel coronavirus.
+  - There is (yet) no medication against the novel Corona virus.
 Paracetamol and ibuprofen do not help to cure the virus but can reduce symptoms of fever, sore throat and malaise.

 ## faq/masks
 * faq/masks